 A little rose water in the mixed granola before cooking, and then rose petals added after it cools is just enough to get the flavor to come through.
 If you eat it simply, with milk like a breakfast cereal or sprinkled on top of yogurt the subtle rose flavors can come through.

 Naturally anti-inflammatory and loaded with anti-oxidants, roses do more than just add a beautiful scent to body products.
 Rosehip powder is commonly used in soap both to create a beautiful color, and help condition skin.

 According to my friend Heidi at Healing Harvest Homestead, who makes a rose petal body scrub and healing rose petal salve, “Roses can be used internally and externally, and have astringent, cooling, anti-aging properties.
 This means they are incredibly good for your skin.”

 For that same reason, rose petals are wonderful in an easy to make rose lotion bar, which is a solid lotion that you can just apply to the skin right from the bar.
 They also pair wonderfully with a handful of wild yarrow in these Yarrow and Rose Petal Soap Bars.

 What do you think?
 Are you ready to start raiding grandma’s rose garden?
-If you’re ready, there’s likely other tasty edibles in there too.
-Hosta shoots are edible too, and taste like a cross between scallions and asparagus to me.
+If you’re ready, there are likely other tasty edibles in there too.
+Hosta shoots are edible too and taste like a cross between scallions and asparagus to me.
 Daylilies are delicious….the list goes on.